ATTaneva21/ATTaneva21/README.md

 - 👀 I’m interested in art of any kind
 - 🌱 I’m currently learning CSS, C++ and HTML
 - 💞️ I’m looking to collaborate on projects
-- 📫 You can reach me by emailing ATTaneva21@codingburgas.bg
+- 📫 You can reach via email at ATTaneva21@codingburgas.bg
 ![cat](https://user-images.githubusercontent.com/107102492/173000299-1639623a-efd4-4526-8f0e-8dd42527bc04.gif)